gvwilson/btt/src/crunch/index.md

 eight hours a day,
 five days per week,
 is the best sustainable long-term balance point between output and exhaustion.
-Throughout the 30s, 40s, and 50s, these studies were apparently conducted by the hundreds;
+Throughout the 30s,
+40s, and 50s, these studies were apparently conducted by the hundreds;
 and by the 1960s,
 the benefits of the 40-hour week were accepted almost beyond question in corporate America.
 In 1962,
 the Chamber of Commerce even published a pamphlet extolling the productivity gains of reduced hours.

 But, somehow, Silicon Valley didn't get the memo…

 </blockquote>

-I spent two years at a data visualization startup.
+I spent two years at a data visualization startup in my early thirties.
 Three months before our first release, the head of development "asked" us to start coming in on Saturdays.
 We were already pulling one late night a week at that point